CrocSwap/ambient-ts-app/src/App/components/GlobalPopup/useGlobalPopup.md

-`useGlobalPopup` is a custom React Hook that allows for the creation of a global modal popup.
+`useGlobalPopup` is a custom React Hook that allows for the creation of a global  popup.
 It takes in one optional parameter initialMode which defaults to false.

 The hook returns an array of values and functions that can be destructured and used in a component.